The 5 Stages of the Agile Software Development Lifecycle

 Stage 4: Deployment

-Once the app is ready for release, the Agile team deploys it to the cloud or an on-premise server.
+After extensive testing, security assessments, and documentation updates, the Agile team deploys the software to the cloud or an on-premise server.

 Once deployed, the product is live and accessible to customers.
 Deployment tends to be the most celebratory moment in the SDLC: You did it!
-Pat yourself on the back now, but there’s one more stage to go.
+Pat yourself on the back.
+But there’s one more stage to go.

 Stage 5: Operations